leeoos/insulin-pump/README.md

 <h2>How to Run the code</h2>

 <div>The system codebase is written in python2.7 and Modelica 1.17.0 so they must both be installed.
 It is possible to install OpenModelica at <a href="https://openmodelica.org/">OpenModelica 1.17</a>.
+The project was compiled and tested on a Debian-based distribution, so it is suggested to try it in a similar environment.
+Correct operation on other distributions is not guaranteed,in particular the system cannot be run on windows since it uses the  forward slash to define the filespaths. <br>
 The OMPython interface is also needed which allows scripts to communicate with OpenModelica and can be installed via pip: </div>
 <code>pip install OMPython</code><br>
 <br>